roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  Andy slammed his hips at Dani and thrust his cock to the hilt.
 Dani was on her tiptoes and she felt the threatening beat of the blood surging through the man's erection.
 She could feel Andy's heartbeat through his pecker and the dangerous situation made her sweat.
 "No, please make him stop."

  "He will, my love, right after you show Mistress that you're her loyal slave," Wendy said and smiled at the distraught woman.
 "Orgasm for Mistress."
-Report_Story #5